JonNData/outdoor_AB/README.md

 Reflection:
 Presentation went excellently, the demonstration of new technologies left a good impression, but the star was the holistic view and approach--showing the competitor research.
 3 pronged approach was very effective.
 However, the division of suggestions could have been more clearly represented as well as the research/evidence for the main recommendation.

+Record a quick video
+host on google
+insert into resume??